rchillyard/TableParser/README.md

 * def cellParserOptionNonEmptyString: CellParser\[Option\[String]]
 * def cellParser\[P: CellParser, T: ClassTag](construct: P => T): CellParser\[T]
 * def cellParser1\[P1: CellParser, T <: Product : ClassTag : ColumnHelper](construct: P1 => T, fields: Seq\[String] = Nil): CellParser\[T]
-* etc. through cellParser12...
+* etc. through cellParser13...
 * def cellParser2Conditional\[K: CellParser, P, T <: Product : ClassTag : ColumnHelper](construct: (K, P) => T, parsers: Map\[K, CellParser\[P]], fields: Seq\[String] = Nil): CellParser\[T]

-The methods of form _cellParserN_ are the parsers which are used to parse into case classes.
+The methods of form _cellParserN_ are the parsers that are used to parse into case classes.
 Ensure that you have the correct number for N: the number of fields/parameters in the case class you are instantiating.
+If you don't, the compiler, or your IDE, will warn you.
-In some situations, the reflection code is unable to get the field names in order (for example when there are public lazy values).
+In some situations, the reflection code is unable to get the field names in order (for example, when there are public lazy values).
-In such a case, add the second parameter to _explicitly_ give the field names in order.
+In such a case, add the second parameter to _explicitly_ define the order of the field names.
 Normally, of course, you can leave this parameter unset.

 There is one additional method to handle the situation where you want to vary the parser for a set of cells according